gerard-payne/web-socket/README.md

         on-close="endSocket"
     ></web-socket>

-You can also include optional properties causing the component to attempt to establish a socket when loaded.
+It may also optional property causing the component to attempt to establish a socket when loaded.

     <web-socket
         url="ws://127.0.0.1:8080/socket"
         auto
     ></web-socket>

-and/or optional properties causing the component to log events to the console.
+and/or optional property causing the component to log events to the console.

     <web-socket
         url="ws://127.0.0.1:8080/socket"